mcdxdbs/poc-penguins/README.md

 ---

-# BoardGames through the Ages
+# Board Games through the Ages

-`BoardGames Through the Ages` is a Proof of Concept (PoC) project made by Team Penguin for Daugherty University. <br />
+`Board Games Through the Ages` is a Proof of Concept (PoC) project made by Team Penguin for Daugherty University. <br />
 Team Penguin comprises of a Business Analtyics and a Data Engineering student.

 Selected a dataset from [Kaggle](https://www.kaggle.com/threnjen/board-games-database-from-boardgamegeek) for our PoC project.